Zytronium/atlas-cinema-guru/README.md

 ## Atlas Cinema Guru

-This is the starter template for the Atlas Cinema Guru project.
+This is the Atlas Cinema Guru project.
 It contains the starting code for the movie database application.

 ![](./images/task-2-a.png)